 - Supports consistent local and national reporting via the ESR Local Reporting Solution, the ESR Data Warehouse and also LETB system reports.

 Where are we now?

 The Health Education Data Group is responsible for championing the use of the interface processes.
-The group meets on a regular basis to discuss the operation and ongoing development of the interface.
-Please contact email@example.com for more information on the membership and Terms of Reference for this group.
+The group meets three times a year to discuss the operation and ongoing development of the interface.
+Please contact firstname.lastname@example.org for more information on the membership and Terms of Reference for this group.

 How do organisations obtain support whilst using the interface?

-To go live with the Streamlined Junior Doctor Interface process, NHS organisations should also raise an ESR Service Request on the ESR Remedy Helpdesk, for the attention of the NHS Interface Team.
+To go live with the Streamlined Junior Doctor Interface process, NHS organisations should also raise an ESR Service Request on the ESR Remedy Helpdesk, for the attention of the NHS Systems Integration Team.

 There is an amount of local work required in ESR to set up the interface process.
 This includes ensuring all of Medical Trainee posts are set up individually and have a Training Post Number allocated to them.

 To date successful implementers of the interface have been those Deaneries and NHS organisations that have worked in partnership to reconcile their Medical Training Posts and map their trainee appointment process before proceeding to use the interfaces.